 Google too have renewed vigour in the medtech space (as well as other health sectors), under the new umbrella of Alphabet; with acquisition, investment and partnership (such as with Novatis on contact lens technology to aid diabetics).
 Apparently not all medics are sceptical about these new entrants: Google, for example, have managed to attract some of the industry’s top scientists with their recruitment drive – tempting them with the promise of money, resources and fascinating challenges.

-The path to 2020 looks very interesting indeed.
+From a healthcare marketing agency perspective, we think the path to 2020 looks very interesting indeed.